Anudin/so-much.space/_posts/2021-01-31-why-learn-vim-pros-cons.md

 Modern developers are blessed with wonderful tooling.
 Renaming all occurrences of a symbol, searching for definitions and usages come to mind.
-Thanks to the Language Server Protocol (LSP) and the open source community, such tools are [available in Vim](https://github.com/neoclide/coc.nvim) :heart:
+Thanks to the Language Server Protocol (LSP) and the open source community, such tools are [available in Vim](https://github.com/neoclide/coc.nvim) ❤️

 So why do I think this qualifies as a caveat?